 Cisco says the collaboration equipment and services it is donating will provide manufacturing workers with secure, remote access to experts and first-line support teams working from home or at other plants.
 Specifically, DFA will now have real-time visibility into operations through hands-free video devices, which will enable DFA’s workforce to remain productive while adhering to physical distancing guidelines.

-The first phase of this donation, which was completed on June 22, is being deployed to four sites across DFA’s operations, including its largest processing facility in Portales, N.M., which can process the most milk (roughly 69 million gallons) each day of any DFA plant.
+The first phase of this donation, which was completed on June 22, 2020, is being deployed to four sites across DFA’s operations, including its largest processing facility in Portales, New Mexico, which can process the most milk (roughly 69 million gallons) of any DFA plant each day.
 Other DFA plants included in this first phase are located in Ventura, Calif.; Zumbrota, Minn.; and Schulenburg, Texas.

 The second phase is expected to be completed in August and will “focus on accelerating machine data over the secure Cisco Webex Teams platform for remote diagnostics,” said Rojas.

 Malisko Engineering, a St. Louis-based system integration firm, is involved in the implementation of the Cisco technologies at DFA.
 Automation World recently interviewed Dan Malyszko of Malisko Engineering for an episode of the “Automation World Gets Your Questions Answered” podcast series exploring how COVID-19 is impacting industrial automation decisions and implementations.
 Following that interview, Malyszko explained how DFA will be using the technologies donated by Cisco to address manufacturing issues related the pandemic.